capiaas/code_challange_2023/README.md

 Create a script, that can be run from the command line.

 * It should read the timestamped labels CSV file.
-* Traverse folder structure for video files
+* Traverse folder structure for video files.
 * Join these data and find corresponding
   * Path to video file
   * Location